gerben-f1/ha-ratio-smart-control/README.md

 This integration provides **Dynamic Load Balancing** for Ratio Electric EV Chargers using Home Assistant.
 It acts as the "brain" on top of a Modbus connection, ensuring your car charges as fast as possible without tripping your main fuse.

+before u can use it u need to push the charger in modbus mode. write 1 to modbus register 16650 on slave id: 127. hub name is the name of the modbus dongle name: modbus_ratio
 ---

 ## ✨ Features